dewei-lin/BIOS611-Data-Sci-Project/README.md

 This repository contains an analysis of sports data associated with the on-going competition [Triangle Sports Analytics Competition](https://triangle-sports.github.io/).
 The task is to predict the outcome of future games including the probability of winning and point spread.
-Moreover, we aim not only to derive the prediction but also the confidence interval of the predicted values.
+Moreover, I aim not only to derive the prediction but also the confidence interval of the predicted values.

-Another interesting feature of this analysis is that, we aim to forecast real-time outcome so that we are able to update our predictions as we have more data available.
+Another interesting feature of this analysis is that, I'm going forecast real-time outcome so that we are able to update our predictions as we have more data available.
 Thereofre, this repository does not contain of data itself while the data is scrapped from NCAA with a
 R package in real time: